Gyanthakur/whatbytes-store/README.md

 # 🛒 whatbytes-store

-A modern, responsive e-commerce store built with **Next.js**, **Tailwind CSS**, and **TypeScript**.
+A modern, responsive e-commerce store built with **Next.js**, **Tailwind CSS**, and **JavaScript**.
 It provides a sleek shopping experience with dynamic product pages, responsive design, and easy deployment via Vercel.

 ---